 Be sure to check out the Suspension Bridge of Dreams in the Sumata Gorge area as it is one of Japan’s top ten suspension bridges.

 Pick up some tea so you can enjoy the flavors of Suruga in the comfort of your home.
+Some tea shops even host classes where you can create your own tea blend.

 Tea shops: Maruhide Iwasaki Tea Shop, Mitsuhashi Green Tea Café, Matcha More Café, and KINZABURO Tea Shop.